giftnuss/foodsharing/docs/codebase.md

 The current email load is high, we get spam-flagged a lot, so in the future we'll work towards sending less email.
 (E-mail handling: we have currently more than one server for mails.)
 When we use a third party service, we sometimes run into problems (photon, map tiles).
-And though the code is open source, changes are not entirely up to everyone.
-(Some issues can only be seen by selected people, also merges to master happen only if certain devs agree.)

 # visual guidelines
 Q: Are there visual guidelines?
 (User interface, colors, buttons, etc.)